Once you have created an environment and reinforcement learning agent, you can train the

 train stores saved agents in a MAT-file in the folder you specify

 SaveAgentDirectory option of

-about saving criteria and saving location, see
+criteria and saving location, see

 After training is complete, you can save the final trained agent from the MATLAB® workspace using the

 By default, when DDPG and DQN agents are saved, the experience buffer data is not saved.